matloff/regtools/README.md

 ```

-Each function does the model fit, with an optional holdout evaluation,
+Each function does the model fit, including an optional holdout evaluation,
 with output ready for prediction of new cases via the R generic
 **predict()**, .e.g. **predict.RF()**.

 As noted, these functions are largely convenience wrappers.
 But they do substantially more than the functions they wrap:

-* They automatically assesses the model on a holdout set, using as loss
+* They automatically assess the model on a holdout set, using as loss
   Mean Absolute Prediction Error or Overall Misclassification Rate.

 * They handle R factors correctly in prediction, which some of the